The relationships I affectionately covet and admire most are those where the participants seem satisfied first as individuals.

 How then do we gain control of ourselves in order to build beautiful relationships?
-We asked Henry about the fundamental elements in healthy relationships with our spouses, children, friends, family, co- workers, and even God.
+We asked Henry about the fundamental elements of healthy relationships with our spouses, children, friends, family, co- workers, and even God.
 He says the key is defined boundaries, which means knowing what we’re responsible for and what we’re not responsible for.
 Join our conversation with him as he explains how healthy boundaries enable us to better give, live, and love.

 A boundary is simply a property line.
 For example, in the material world, a landowner has a visible property line that distinguishes between what he owns and what he doesn’t.
 He can care for and maintain his yard, because he knows where his land ends and his neighbor’s begins.

 But in the immaterial world, the world of our souls, it’s not as simple for us to see what we’re responsible for.
 As a result, we tend to overstep our boundaries, which the Bible calls trespassing.
 Or we do not draw our property lines large enough, disregarding certain responsibilities in our own spiritual yard.

 We are responsible for our own feelings, attitudes, behaviors, and all the elements of our souls which fall under them, like our thoughts, desires, talents, and loves.

 Exactly.
 When we understand what we are responsible for, we have ownership of our lives, which gives us freedom.
 If I know what is mine, then I can take care of it.
 And when I know what belongs to you, I can let you take care of it.